Your Ultimate AC Maintenance Checklist: 8 Easy DIY Steps

 8 Step AC Maintenance Checklist

-Our AC maintenance checklist will help you keep your AC running smoothly.
-Complete these DIY steps each year (before you start up your AC) for a more efficient air conditioning system and maximum home comfort.
-More importantly, completing these steps at least once per year will extend the lifespan of your AC unit and reduce the need for costly repairs.
-In the end, you’ll save both time and money!
+More importantly, completing these steps at least once a year can help extend the lifespan of your unit and reduce the risk of costly repairs.
+In the end, you’ll save both time and money.

-Now, here’s our trusty AC maintenance checklist for you to keep on hand.
+Now, here’s our trusty AC maintenance checklist for you to keep on hand:

 To help you get a better sense of how to complete each item on the checklist, let’s take a look at each step.

-Clear Debris from Around Your AC
+1. Clear Debris from Around Your AC

-Inspect and Clean the Outdoor Unit
+2. Inspect and Clean the Unit

 Cleaning the Indoor Portion of Your AC